exploring deep learning approaches with f-mnist

 png

-Let’s examine the features (pixels) and target variable (class).
+look at the features (pixels) and the target variable (class).

 d = pd.DataFrame(